-Heart cut diamonds can range from narrow to wide shapes, but symmetry is crucial when selecting the stone.
+These diamonds can range from narrow to wide shapes, but symmetry is crucial when selecting a heart cut diamond.
 The two sides should be as similar as possible with an easily identifiable center cleft.
 Many people consider stones that are slightly wider in their ratio to be the ideal shape.
 Heart cut diamonds are cut to showcase their sparkle, so if you want a fiery symbol of your love, this shape can’t be beat.
 Heart cut diamonds have absolutely no set standard for cutting parameters, so visual size can vary widely across carat weights.
 Work with a diamond expert to make sure you are getting the biggest impact for your dollar when you buy a heart shape.

 Because of their unique shape, settings that allow the center to stand on its own are the best choice to showcase the heart-shaped stone.
 To add more romance, consider ruby or pink sapphire side stones.